richardneililagan/techlifemusic/content/posts/2020-07-11---Working-with-AWS-XRay.md

 I'll change some of the Lambda handlers so that:

-- one of them takes a much longer time to respond,
+- one of them takes a much longer time to respond, and
-- one of them generates an `HTTP 4xx` error half of the time, and
+- one of them generates an `HTTP 4xx` error half of the time

 We have a total of 50 handler functions here, and just having to fish out two faulty ones without tracing tooling is a pretty tedious effort --- imagine if we had hundreds